This post may contain affiliate links. Please read our disclosure policy.

 • Prepare the Tangzhong: In a small saucepan, combine the tangzhong ingredientsโ€”whole milk, flour, and water.
 Set the pan over medium heat and whisk constantly until the mixture thickens into a smooth, paste-like consistency.
 This will take a few minutes.
 Once it reaches this texture, remove the pan from heat and let the tangzhong cool to room temperature.

-• Activate the Yeast: In a small bowl, mix the yeast with warm milk and a pinch of sugar, stirring gently.
+• Activate the Yeast: In a small bowl, mix the yeast with warm water and a pinch of sugar, stirring gently.
 Place the bowl in a warm spot and let the mixture sit for about 10 minutes, or until it becomes foamy.
 This "proofing" step ensures your yeast is active and ready to leaven the dough.

 • Combine the Dry Ingredients: In the bowl of a stand mixer, add the flour, sugar, and salt, and stir briefly to mix.
 Make a well in the center, then add in the cooled tangzhong, the yeast mixture, additional milk, and eggs.